Layne has experience dealing with aches and pains from working at a computer. She hopes to share tips with others about computer ergonomics.

 Tips for Working at a Computer all Day

 Humans weren't meant to be sitting all day.
 We were meant to be up on our feet walking long distances, foraging, hunting, and staying active.
 If you landed on this article, you probably already know a little bit about computer ergonomics and you've probably figured out already that you need some kind of solution because the pain you are experiencing while working at a computer is pretty severe.
-I'm just like you.
 Here are my tips to improve your experience.

 I started out with some pretty moderate ideas to ease some of the pain I was experiencing.
 A lot of this, too, works systemically.
-You may have eye fatigue which is triggering your chronic migraines.
+You may have eye fatigue and strain which is triggering your chronic migraines.
 You may have sleep disturbances because your circadian rhythm is all thrown off from the blue light being emitted from your computer screen.
 You may have cervical, tailbone, or lumbar neck pain.
 Perhaps your wrists hurt.
 Try these techniques:

 Accessories to Reduce Computer-Related Strain

 - Laptop Stand or Monitor: Many of us work on a computer these days—particularly a laptop.
-I invested in the laptop stand.
+I invested in the Rain Design laptop stand.
 I got it for around $35 dollars.
 It is super lightweight, doesn't scratch surfaces, and works well to elevate the laptop to a natural eye level for those at average height and desk height.
 If your company will foot it, have them provide you with a monitor.
 You can hook up your laptop to it.
-Rain Design

 - Mouse Pad With Wrist Rest: Get a mousepad that has a wrist rest—a mound that supports your wrist.
 This is what I use and it really changed my game.
 Before, I was using a rolled up hand towel (you can do this until you can acquire a mouse pad).
 This made a huge difference in terms of wrist pain and possible pre-carpel tunnel symptoms.